Learn how to cook delicata squash with this easy roasting method! Spoiler alert: No peeling necessary!

 - Place in preheated oven and roast for 20 minutes.
 Flip each slice over and roast for another 15 minutes or until golden brown and crispy on the outside and tender on the inside.
+Enjoy immediately.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.